 A relational database is a set of tables that have predefined relationships between them.
 It’s the most used type of database.
-To maintain and query a relational database, the database management system uses Structured Query Language (SQL), a common user application that provides an easy programming interface for database interaction.
+To maintain and query a relational database, the database management system uses Structured Query Language (SQL), a common user application that provides an easy programming interface for database interactions.

 A relational database is ideal for storing structured data (zip codes, credit card numbers, dates, ID numbers).
 SQL is a mature technology that:

 Another great advantage of relational databases is their security.
-Relational databases support access permissions, which define who is allowed to read and edit the database.
-A database administrator can grant a particular user privileges to access, select, insert, or delete data.
+The best relational databases support access permissions, which define who is allowed to read and edit the data.
+A database administrator can grant particular user privileges to access, select, insert, or delete data.
 This gives no chance for third parties to steal information.

-Using a relational database management system (RDBMS) protects against data loss and corruption thanks to compliance with ACID properties: atomicity, consistency, isolation, and durability.
-To better understand what this means, let’s assume that two buyers are trying simultaneously to purchase a red dress of the same size.
+Using the best relational database management system (RDBMS) protects against data loss and data corruption thanks to compliance with ACID properties: atomicity, consistency, isolation, and durability.
+To better understand what this means, let’s assume that two buyers are trying to simultaneously purchase a red dress of the same size.
 ACID compliance ensures that these transactions won’t overlap each other.

 - Atomicity means that each transaction (a sequence of one or more SQL operations) is treated as a unit.
 It can either fail completely or succeed completely, and if one of the operations fails, the whole transaction fails.
 When a user purchases an item, money is withdrawn from the user’s account and deposited to the merchant’s account.
 Atomicity ensures that if the deposit transaction fails, the withdrawal operation won’t take place.

-Consistency means that only valid data that follows all rules can be written in the database.
-If input data is inavlid the database returns to its state before the transaction.
+- Consistency means that only valid data that follows all rules can be written in the database.
+If input data is invalid, the database returns to its state before the transaction.
 This ensures that illegal transactions can’t corrupt the database.

 - Isolation means that unfinished transactions remain isolated.
 It ensures that all transactions are processed securely and independently.